sparanoid/almace-scaffolding/README.md

 5. Open `http://localhost:4321` in your browser.
 6. Edit, edit, delete, delete, commit, push, done.

+## Setup Notes

+- You should change the URLs and other variables in `package.json` according to yours.
+- You should also change `favicon.ico` and `apple-touch-icon-precomposed.png` to yours.
+- Some tasks in `Gruntfile.coffee` are not used in this project, they're copied from my own repo for my website, I'll keep them untouched in case you need these.
+- Please keep the credit in template file, thanks.

 ## Demo

 You can see a more complex setup using this framework at [my site](https://github.com/sparanoid/sparanoid.com).